Zelmo Beaty: Utah Stars

-Beaty was legally barred from playing in the ABA by a legal injunction from the Hawks during the 1969-70 NBA season.
-In his first season in the ABA, Beaty led the league in field goal percentage, was third in the league in rebounds per game.
-Coached by Bill Sharman and also featuring ABA star Willie Wise, the Stars were dominant in the regular season and finished with the second best record in the league at 57-27.
-Utah's success continued in the playoffs, sweeping the Texas Chaparrals in the first round, before defeating the Indiana Pacers to advance to the 1971 ABA Finals.
+Beaty was legally barred from playing in the ABA by a legal injunction from the Hawks during the 1969-70 NBA season, and had to wait a year to join the Utah Stars (who had been the Los Angeles Stars).
+In his first season in the ABA (1970–1971), Beaty led the league in two-point field goal percentage, was third in the league in rebounds per game (15.7), and averaged 22.9 points per game.

+Coached by Bill Sharman and also featuring ABA star Willie Wise, the Stars were dominant in the regular season and finished with the second best record in the league at 57–27.
+Utah's success continued in the playoffs, sweeping the Texas Chaparrals in the first round (4–0), before defeating the Indiana Pacers (4–3) to advance to the 1971 ABA Finals.
 In the finals, Beaty averaged 28.4 points and 16 rebounds per game, including recording totals of 36 points and 16 rebounds in a Game 7 win to end the series.
 After the game, Beaty was awarded the ABA Playoffs Most Valuable Player Award for his role in the championship victory.

 The following year, Beaty averaged a career high (for both his NBA and ABA careers) of 23.6 points per game while playing all 84 games of the regular season.
-However, that postseason the Stars would be eliminated during a hard-fought seven game series in the Western Division Finals by the Pacers, who Utah had beat the year before to advance to the finals.
+However, that postseason the Stars would be eliminated during a hard-fought seven-game series in the Western Division Finals by the Pacers, who Utah had beat the year before to advance to the finals.

-In total, Beaty played four seasons with the Stars, being named to the All-ABA Second Team twice and making the ABA All-Star Game three times, before returning to the NBA as a member of the Los Angeles Lakers.
+In total, Beaty played four seasons with the Stars, being named to the All-ABA second-team twice and making the ABA All-Star Game three times (1971–1973), before returning to the NBA as a member of the Los Angeles Lakers.

 He also served as president of the ABA's Player Association, as well as union player representative with the Hawks.

 By 1974 during his final year with the Stars, Beaty was severely hampered by knee injuries, having undergone six surgeries on his knees during his career.
 Beaty retired in 1975 with combined ABA/NBA totals of 15,207 points and 9,665 rebounds.
-He briefly served as a coach for the ABA's Virginia Squires.

-Personal

-After pro ball, Beaty worked in financial planning.
-He also worked as a substitute physical education teacher in Seattle elementary schools.
-Beaty died from cancer on August 27, 2013 at his home in Bellevue, Washington.
-He was 73 years old.
-He had been married to his wife for about 50 years, and had two children.

-Posthumous honors

-Beaty was selected to be inducted into the 2014 National Collegiate Basketball Hall of Fame class and the 2016 Naismith Memorial Basketball Hall of Fame class.
+Coaching career

+In the 1975–1976 season, he briefly served as head coach for the ABA's Virginia Squires for 42 games.
+He was the Squires third head coach that season, replacing the 4–19 Bill Musselman who became coach after the 1–6 Al Bianchi was fired.
+General manager Jack Ankerson was a two-game interim coach for the Squires before Beatty's appointment.
+The Squires ceased operations after that season.